DavidRecheni/eslint-config-ts-strict/readme.md

-# react-ts-strict-eslint-config
+# ts-strict-eslint-config

-Very strict ESLint config for React projects using TypeScript.
+Very strict ESLint config for projects using TypeScript.

 ## Installation